Former Aurora police officer convicted of failing to intervene in fellow officer beating unarmed man

+Body camera footage captured former officer John Haubert choking and beating Kyle Vinson, then 29, in the head with his gun.

 The officers had responded to a trespassing call on South Parker Road.
-Two other people ran away while Vinson stayed at the scene.
-It turned out Vinson had an active warrant for an unrelated incident, but he was not armed.
+Two other people ran away, while Vinson stayed at the scene.
+It turned out Vinson had an active warrant for an unrelated incident.
+He was not armed.

-Haubert told Vinson several times to "stop fighting," though Vinson did not appear to be resisting at that point.
-Haubert also pressed his gun up against Vinson's head.
+Haubert tells Vinson several times to "stop fighting," though Vinson does not appear to be resisting at that point.
+Haubert also presses his gun up against Vinson's head.

 Colorado's legislature created the failure to intervene charge for law enforcement officers in 2020.
 That law also that mandated data collection by agencies on officers' interactions with civilians and expanded requirements for when officers have to turn on their body cameras.
 It also requires revocation of an officer's state certification if they plead guilty or are convicted of excessive force or failing to intervene.